peterskeide/htmlwriter/README.markdown

 Child elements
 --------------

-Elements can have child elements by passing a function to the element method:
+Elements can have child elements by passing a function (closure) to the element method:

     buffer.Body(htmlbuffer.Attrs{"class": "demo"}, func() {
         buffer.Div_(func() {